 - Use of the free Remuneration calculator of the DBFZ for the calculations according to EEG 2012

-New opportunities for the production and use of biogas
+New opportunities for the generation and use of biogas

 - 10 tips the Profitability of a biogas plant too improved